 - Employee certification documentation

 Many businesses find values partially motivate an increased supplier diversity spend.
 But there’s also the need to grow the business.
 For many companies bidding on a Federal or state-level contract, they are under certain requirements to spend dollars with minority businesses enterprises.
-If they win the contract or can even give them a competitive advantage over incumbents that don’t have enough MBE spend commitment in the bid.
+If they win the contract or can even give them a competitive advantage over incumbents that don’t have enough minority spend commitment in the bid.
 For businesses with regional or national growth strategies, these kinds of contracts can be vital.
 This requires confidence in the partners involved.
 However, when an MBE is certified in your state or region, it’s one good sign they have the maturity to support a large-scale project.
 (Bonus points if they’re willing to get certified where possible!)

 - Ask the average number of bids the organization subcontracted for within the past year.

 Overall, increasing supplier diversity spend is a decision every business makes for different reasons, and they all hope for similar outcomes.
 The benefit is to support the growth of new perspectives and harness innovation.
-Take time to prioritize your competitive advantage by looking for these characteristics in your MBE partners.
+Take time to prioritize your competitive advantage by looking for these characteristics in your dieverse partners.